Call Free Phone Now:0808 163 0102

 will require an IBAN and a BIC/SWIFT.
 NO transfers

 can be made without this information.
+The IBAN [international

 bank account number] uniquely identifies a bank account